-The Connecticut Digital Archive's Policies (CTDA Policies) documents the University of Connecticut Library's' approach to the governance, administration, functionality, and support of tis digital repository service, known as the Connecticut Digital Archive (CTDA).
-CTDA Policies provides the underlying methodology behind the construction of a long-term viable digital asset preservation program among University entities, CTDA participants and interested parties.
+The Connecticut Digital Archive's Policies (CTDA Policies) documents the University of Connecticut Library's approach to governance, administration, functionality, and support of its digital repository services, known as the Connecticut Digital Archive (CTDA) and CTDA Pro.
+CTDA Policies provides the underlying methodology behind the construction of a long-term viable digital asset preservation program among University entities, and CTDA participants and interested parties.
+Unless specifically stated, all policies concerning and references to CTDA are meant to include both CTDA and CTDA Pro Services.